6 recommended OTC drugs

 What you can take for sprain

-Rest — avoid weight-bearing on the affected area for 24-48 hours.
-Ice — 15-20 min every 2-3 hours, maximum 48 hours.
+Rest — avoid putting weight on the affected area for 24-48h.
+Ice — 15-20 min every 2-3h, for a maximum of 48h.
 Compression — elastic bandage.
-Elevation — raise the limb above heart level.
+Elevation — raise the limb above the level of the heart.

 OTC treatment

 Oral NSAIDs — ibuprofen 400 mg, naproxen 500 mg for pain and inflammation.
-In the first 48 hours there is a theory that NSAIDs may slow healing — controversial; can be used with moderation.
+During the first 48h there is a theory that NSAIDs may slow healing — controversial; they may be used in moderation.

 Topical NSAIDs — diclofenac gel, ibuprofen gel 3-4 times/day.